Stephen-Seo/EN605.607.81.SP22_ASDM_Project/README.md

 # Four-Line Dropper: A project developed via Agile methodologies

+Note that this project was made for a course for the JHU Engineering for Professionals program.

 The directory `front_end` holds a Rust project for the "front\_end" code.
 Or in other words, it holds the client-side code for the project.
 The MVP (Minimum Viable Product) started with just the front\_end, and if all the goals are met,